glorioushedgehog/TakeMeHomeLegacy/README.md

 ```
 source venv/bin/activate
 ```
-If not using Windows.
+if not using Windows.
 On Windows, do
 ```
 venv\Scripts\activate
 ```